Develop yourself, develop your team

 We support your success

-IMPACT Innovators presents your leaders and teachers with an excellent opportunity to harness the power of technology.
+IMPACT Innovators presents your leaders and teachers with an excellent platform for professional growth.

-- Members include principals, school leaders and teachers from 35 schools across all seven regions of Queensland.
+Members include principals, school leaders and teachers from over 30 schools across all 7 regions of Queensland.

 How it works